ameg47/nicapodcast-CMS/README.md

 3- Select the downloaded ZIP file.

+4- Put local name to the site.

-4- IMPORTANT!
-A prompt will ask for Local site name and it has to be "nicapodcasts" OR you have to modify the Site Domain "nicapodcasts.local" on the site overview after importing.
+5- IMPORTANT!
+You have to modify the Site Domain to "nicapodcasts.local" on the site overview after importing.
 Otherwise the endpoints will not match in the client.

-5- Start the site.
+6- Start the site.

+In case there is an error within Local and asks you to switch domain to localhost, you´ll then have to change also the endpoints in the client.